 Tram priority in Brussels and other European cities might be where we can learn the most.
-Proper separation of dedicated tram lanes along streets is rare, resulting in a lot of motor vehicles getting onto the tracks.
+Proper separation of dedicated tram lanes along streets is rare in Melbourne, resulting in a lot of motor vehicles getting onto the tracks.

-In Melbourne, trams spend an unbelievable 17% of their time simply waiting at red lights.
+Melbourne trams spend an unbelievable 17% of their time simply waiting at red lights.
 So we not only have the world’s biggest tram network, we also have the slowest.
-I haven’t found any hard data for Brussels, but from the tram rides I took — primarily on reserved track — this seemed far lower.
+I haven’t found any hard data for Brussels, but from the tram rides I took — primarily on reserved track — delays seemed far fewer.

 This article has some detailed information on how Brussels has achieved its tram priority, noting that absolute priority for trams isn’t politically achievable, but maximum priority is:

 Therefore, in the eyes of regional representatives, remote controlled traffic lights cannot represent a point of contention and must constantly lead to a compromise with respect to the physical and temporal sharing of space.
 The priority given to public transport is a relative – and not total – priority.
 It is an explicit political choice.
 Brigitte Grouwels explains that:

 “the system of remote controlled traffic lights functions according to the principle of “maximum priority”, and not absolute priority.
 During the design of traffic light plans, certain limits have been imposed on the system: no traffic light cycle longer than 120 seconds and no blocking of successive crossroads.”
 [BCR parliament, 2010].

 And in Melbourne?
 We’ve had numerous trials.
 Technology doesn’t seem to be a barrier.
 It comes down to politics.